<

 • Pricing research and pricing optimisation

 • Pricing research Pricing is one of the more technical areas of market research, and is central to businesses practising value-based pricing.
+Price modelling and market models are a fundamental part of pricing research to estimate demand, price sensitivity or elasticity, in order to plan a pricing strategy to deliver maximum value.
 The aim is not to find what customers like, but what they are willing to pay and so identify the optimum price point that will maximise profit, revenue or market share.

 • More...